Nikon D100 vs D3400

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More heavily discounted: Has been available for much longer (launched in February 2002).

-Reasons to prefer the Nikon D3400:
+Advantages of the Nikon D3400:

 - More detail: Has more megapixels (24 vs 6MP), which boosts linear resolution by 100%.